Take-Two Interactive Software (NASDAQ:TTWO) Updates FY 2023 Earnings Guidance

-Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) updated its FY 2023 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of -$2.75–$2.50 for the period.
+Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
+The company provided EPS guidance of -$2.75–$2.50 for the period.
 The company issued revenue guidance of $5.73 billion-$5.83 billion, compared to the consensus revenue estimate of $6.32 billion.
 Take-Two Interactive Software also updated its Q2 2023 guidance to -$0.96–$0.86 EPS.

 Hedge Funds Weigh In On Take-Two Interactive Software

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Capital World Investors bought a new position in Take-Two Interactive Software in the first quarter valued at approximately $513,164,000.
-Vanguard Group Inc. boosted its stake in shares of Take-Two Interactive Software by 1.0% in the 1st quarter.
-Vanguard Group Inc. now owns 12,458,920 shares of the company’s stock valued at $1,915,435,000 after purchasing an additional 118,028 shares in the last quarter.
-Gabelli Funds LLC grew its holdings in shares of Take-Two Interactive Software by 175.3% during the 1st quarter.
-Gabelli Funds LLC now owns 171,117 shares of the company’s stock valued at $26,308,000 after purchasing an additional 108,967 shares during the last quarter.
-Lazard Asset Management LLC increased its position in Take-Two Interactive Software by 130.5% during the 1st quarter.
-Lazard Asset Management LLC now owns 136,612 shares of the company’s stock worth $21,002,000 after purchasing an additional 77,356 shares in the last quarter.
-Finally, Industrial Alliance Investment Management Inc. lifted its stake in Take-Two Interactive Software by 114.7% in the 1st quarter.
-Industrial Alliance Investment Management Inc. now owns 79,860 shares of the company’s stock valued at $12,278,000 after purchasing an additional 42,660 shares during the last quarter.
-88.08% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors have recently made changes to their positions in the company.
+Vanguard Group Inc. raised its position in shares of Take-Two Interactive Software by 1.0% in the first quarter.
+Vanguard Group Inc. now owns 12,458,920 shares of the company’s stock worth $1,915,435,000 after acquiring an additional 118,028 shares during the period.
+Capital World Investors purchased a new position in Take-Two Interactive Software during the first quarter worth approximately $513,164,000.
+Dimensional Fund Advisors LP grew its holdings in Take-Two Interactive Software by 1.1% in the first quarter.
+Dimensional Fund Advisors LP now owns 512,184 shares of the company’s stock valued at $78,757,000 after purchasing an additional 5,382 shares during the period.
+Price T Rowe Associates Inc. MD increased its position in shares of Take-Two Interactive Software by 21.3% in the second quarter.
+Price T Rowe Associates Inc. MD now owns 260,667 shares of the company’s stock valued at $31,940,000 after buying an additional 45,826 shares in the last quarter.
+Finally, National Pension Service raised its stake in shares of Take-Two Interactive Software by 3.5% during the 1st quarter.
+National Pension Service now owns 194,301 shares of the company’s stock worth $29,872,000 after buying an additional 6,608 shares during the period.
+88.08% of the stock is owned by hedge funds and other institutional investors.

 Take-Two Interactive Software, Inc develops, publishes, and markets interactive entertainment solutions for consumers worldwide.
 The company offers its products under the Rockstar Games, 2K, Private Division, and T2 Mobile Games names.
 It develops and publishes action/adventure products under the Grand Theft Auto, Max Payne, Midnight Club, and Red Dead Redemption names; and offers episodes and content, as well as develops brands in other genres, including the LA Noire, Bully, and Manhunt franchises.